Gibbs posterior inference on the minimum clinically important difference

+As discussed above, estimation of the MCID can be achieved without specifying a model, but the distribution theory needed to develop valid interval estimates is lacking.
+A Bayesian approach automatically provides uncertainty quantification, but it requires a model for the joint distribution $P$.
+To motivate our model-free Gibbs posterior development that follows, we demonstrate the apparent sensitivity of some ``standard'' Bayesian posterior distributions---parametric and nonparametric---to the underlying $P$.
+To be clear, we do not claim that Bayesian methods, in general, are inappropriate for this MCID problem, only that the posterior can be particularly sensitive to the choice of model for $P$ so a less-sensitive approach, if one were available, would be attractive.

-For clarity, we give an illustration of the points just raised.
-In particular, one can do a Bayesian analysis of the MCID problem by starting with a standard logistic regression model for $Y$, given $X=x$, where the logit transform of the Bernoulli success probability is a linear function $\beta_0 + \beta_1 x$.
-Then the MCID is just the median lethal dose, i.e., $\theta = -\beta_0 / \beta_1$.
+Suppose we begin our analysis with a model for $P$ given by a joint density/mass function $f_\beta(x,y)$, depending on some parameter $\beta$, possibly infinite-dimensional, which would typically be different from $\theta$.
+Given a prior for $\beta$, a posterior distribution for $\beta$ can be readily obtained via Bayes theorem, which can be marginalized to get a posterior distribution for $\theta$.
+In particular, logistic regression is a sort of black-box approach to study the relationship between a binary response and a quantitative predictor, so consider a Bernoulli model for $Y$, given $X=x$, where the success probability is $F(\beta_0 + \beta_1 x)$, where $F$ is the standard logistic distribution function.
+In this case, the MCID is just the median lethal dose, i.e., $\theta = -\beta_0 / \beta_1$.